 Joseph Kosuth

-Joseph Kosuth treats language as artwork.
-Meaning is stated, tested, suspended.
-Definitions stand in for images.
-Appropriation functions as structure.
-Across fine art prints and editions, the artwork exists as proposition rather than object.
-These original, signed editions, available for sale, extend Joseph Kosuth’s inquiry into how artworks generate meaning, authority, and philosophical tension.
+Joseph Kosuth treats language as artwork, where meaning is stated, tested, and suspended.
+Definitions stand in for images, and appropriation functions as structure.
+Across his prints and editions, the text-based artworks exist as propositions rather than objects.
+These Joseph Kosuth prints and editions include signed limited edition prints for sale, extending his inquiry into how artworks generate meaning, authority, and philosophical tension.

 Joseph Kosuth - L'Essence de la rhétorique...